 An efficient user interface allows scales to be played, and sound can be controlled with presets on the synth itself.
 Some analogue-style knobs allow sound shaping, but it’s best when connected via USB to the Modal app, which opens up the synth engine fully.

-And it’s a deeply impressive synth engine for less than £50 (current price from Gear4Music).
+And it’s a deeply impressive synth engine (read the full review) for less than £50 (current price from Gear4Music).
 In analogue terms, it’s got two oscillators, with six waveforms (both offer sine, triangle and saw, with Osc 1 adding PWM, and Osc 2 square and white noise) with mix, detune and FM; however, that’s largely to keep things simple.

 It’s actually got eight oscillators…